Rinnegatamante/YoYo-Loader-Vita-Compatibility/.github/ISSUE_TEMPLATE/game-report.md

 <!-- Please use the game's name followed by the game id reported by the loader in parhentesis for issue Title.
 Eg. AM2R [AM2R] -->

-NOTE: IF YOU'RE SUBMITTING A REPORT FOR A GAMING HAVING ISSUES, PLEASE PERFORM A RUN WITH DEBUG MODE ON AND POST THE RELATED LOG FILE HERE!
+NOTE: IF YOU'RE SUBMITTING A REPORT FOR A GAME HAVING ISSUES, PLEASE PERFORM A RUN WITH DEBUG MODE ON AND POST THE RELATED LOG FILE HERE!

 # Game summary
 - Game name: ?